Skip to content

 You must complete a learning and development programme through Seating to Go, the approved provider.
 Under supervision you complete a case study, which is reviewed by a credentialing panel.

-Your supervisor or employer must complete a declaration.
+Your supervisor or employer must also complete a declaration.

 When you have completed all the requirements you can apply for the credential in EMS Assessor Online.